 - Sync Cable

-The user manual needs further refinement as it is sheets of printed papers stapled.
+The user manual needs further refinement, comprising sheets of printed paper stapled together.
 I have yet to see any such design from any other manufacturer.
-Though setting up fans is simple but still, the manual should cover every aspect of it which is not present.
-I have given feedback to AeroCool in this regard.
+Though setting up fans is simple, the manual should still cover every aspect that is not present.

 I have prepared a demo video on the lighting effects of these fans.
-Though it is not doing any justice but will still be able to give you an idea of the lighting effects.
+However, it does not do any justice, but it will still be able to give you an idea of the lighting effects.

 - Intel i7 6850k